mlogic/yan-common/README.rst

   newly installed CentOS 7 system.
 * roles/mail-relay-gmx: set up a host to send outgoing emails through a GMX relay account.
+* roles/reboot: reboot a host and wait for it to come back online.

 Check out each tool for help information.